Next Start

 Technician looking under a vehicle

-Military Mechanic Requirements
+Army Mechanic Requirements

-Each branch of the military requires at least a high school diploma or GED diploma.
+Candidates need at least a high school diploma or GED diploma.
 Interested individuals could also attend auto mechanic school before entering the armed services.

-You will also be required to take the Armed Services Vocations Aptitude Test (ASVAB).
+You will also be required to take the Armed Services Vocations Aptitude Battery (ASVAB).
 The ASVAB gauges future occupational success in the military based on current knowledge and can help a recruiter point you toward a role that fits your abilities.

 The test consists of 10 sections: general science, arithmetic reasoning, word knowledge, paragraph comprehension, mathematics knowledge, electronics information, auto information, shop information, mechanical comprehension and assembling objects.